 You can also pre-register by visiting the pre-registration page on our website.

 If you aren’t able to pre-register, that’s OK.
-We can get you registered on-site, the morning of the conference at the UMass Amherst Campus Center, Amherst Room (10th Floor).
+We can get you registered on-site, the morning of the conference at Mount Holyoke College, in the Willits-Hallowell Conference Center.

 We are very thankful to those who generously sponsored the Five College Anthropology Conference.